Sydney CBD cluster grows, 13 new NSW cases - Shepparton News

 Sydney CBD cluster grows, 13 new NSW casesBy AAP Newswire

-NSW has recorded 13 new COVID-19 cases with a cluster linked to a gym in Sydney's CBD growing to 41 cases.
+A COVID-19 cluster linked to a gym in Sydney's CBD has increased to 41 cases while a school in western Sydney will be closed for another day after it was exposed to several cases.

-Of the 13 new cases recorded in the 24 hours to 8pm on Monday, two are in hotel quarantine, 11 are locally acquired and seven of those are linked to the Sydney CBD cluster associated with the City Tattersalls gym.
+NSW recorded 13 new cases in the 24 hours to 8pm on Monday including two in hotel quarantine and 11 which are locally acquired.

+Seven of the locally acquired cases are linked to the Sydney CBD cluster associated with the City Tattersalls gym.

 Of the other cases reported on Tuesday, one is linked to Liverpool Hospital and three new cases attended St Paul's Catholic College in Greystanes.

 All Year 10 students at the western Sydney school have been identified as close contacts and have been directed to get tested and isolate for 14 days.
-The school will remain closed for onsite learning while contact tracing is underway.
+The school will remain closed for on-site learning on Wednesday while contact tracing is underway.

+Parents were also called to urgently collect their kids from Girraween Public School on Tuesday afternoon after a student returned a positive virus test result.

+The school, and its outside of hours care centre, will remain closed Wednesday for cleaning.

 NSW Health has also directed anyone who dined at It's Time for Thai restaurant in Newtown on August 28 between 5pm and 8pm to immediately get tested and self-isolate for 14 days.